 Our findings highlight the potential of incorporating ctDNA into the clinical management of breast cancer patients undergoing NST. ctDNA analysis enables accurate tumor genomic profiling that closely reflects tissue-based profiling while also providing valuable prognostic information based on ctDNA status (negative vs. positive).
 In the future, ctDNA assessment could be integrated into routine decision-making to optimize treatment escalation and de-escalation strategies in this setting.
 However, several important questions remain unanswered.
 The prospective, interventional validation of ctDNA in a large cohort is still missing.
 The c-TRAK TN trial assessed the utility of prospective ctDNA surveillance in triple-negative breast cancer and the activity of pembrolizumab in patients with positive ctDNA detection41.
 However, the early amendment to the protocol with the closure of the observation/ctDNA-positive group, does not allow a meaningful statistical comparison.
 Despite these remaining challenges, ctDNA assessment for minimal residual disease monitoring has the potential to improve the accuracy of treatment response assessment, enable earlier detection of residual disease and disease recurrence, guide the selection of targeted therapies based on tumor molecular profiling, and ultimately to facilitate personalized treatment strategies and improve patient outcomes.

-Our study confirms the clinical utility of ctDNA analysis as a non-invasive tool for disease monitoring in patients with breast cancer who are eligible to NST.
+Our study supports the clinical utility of ctDNA analysis as a non-invasive tool for disease management in patients with breast cancer undergoing NST.
+However, to enable more accurate longitudinal monitoring during both neoadjuvant and adjuvant treatment phases, the development of more sensitive ctDNA assays is essential.
 Liquid biopsy technologies may be used to improve treatment decision-making, optimize patient outcomes, and ultimately transform the management of EBC.
 Moving forward, further research is warranted to validate the prognostic significance of ctDNA-based assays and integrate them into routine clinical practice for personalized management of breast cancer.

 Methods